-JerkFest celebrates its 15 year anniversary in 2016.
-The 15 for 15 Caribbean Promotions Arts & Culture (CPAC) Scholarship program, calling all residence across the GTA if you are planning to pursue post secondary studies and you are between 18 and 25 yrs.
-Apply for one of our 15th anniversary commemorative scholarships.
+Grace JerkFest is celebrating its 16th anniversary.
+To commemorate this milestone, the Caribbean Promotions Arts & Culture (CPAC) Scholarship Program, is now open to applicants throughout the GTA.
+If you are planning to pursue post-secondary studies and you are between the ages of 18 and 25 years old, apply today for 1 of our 2 anniversary commemorative scholarships.

 - Applicants must be a Canadian Citizen or Landed Immigrant of Caribbean/African background